percona/pmm-dump/README.md

-# PMM Transferer
+# PMM Transferer (pmm-import-export-tool)

-PMM Transferer is a tool for export/import PMM Server data (Victoria Metrics and ClickHouse).

-The work is in progress, so some things could change.
+A tool that will fetch data from PMM and import it into local instance.
+Will help Percona Services engineers to resolve issues when the customer cannot provide access to their PMM instance.

 ## How to build?